 “If I could prescribe a helmet to every child in Ireland, I would”

-There is more good weather on the way, so lots of children will be heading out to play well into the brighter evenings.
 While cycling is great fun and a great form of exercise, it is so important to protect children.

-Dr Carol Blackburn, a Consultant Paediatrician in Emergency Medicine at CHI at Crumlin, says: “I urge parents not to underestimate how much speed children build up on a bike, and the impact it can have on their bodies in a crash or collision.
+Dr Carol Blackburn, a Consultant Paediatrician in Emergency Medicine at CHI at Crumlin, said: “I urge parents not to underestimate how much speed children build up on a bike, and the impact it can have on their bodies in a crash or collision.

 “Just like it is a given that everyone wears a seatbelt in a car, it should be ingrained from a young age that everyone always wears a helmet on their bike.